nikam3322/rsschool-cv-old/cv.md

 I am motivated and dedicated student seeking opportunities to apply my knowledge and skills in a challenging work environment.
 Committed to personal and professional growth, I aim to contribute to a dynamic organization while expanding my horizons.

-**Strengths**:
-- Strong analytical and problem-solving skills acquired through academic studies and work experience.
-- Excellent communication skills developed through tutoring and customer service roles.
-- Detail-oriented with a passion for accuracy and precision.
-- Self-motivated and quick learner, always eager to expand my knowledge and acquire new skills.
-- Ability to work effectively both independently and as part of a team.

 **Education:**

 Gdansk University of Technology, Faculty of Management and Economics,